 Death Cafe’s are part of a worldwide social movement to improve discussions and conversations about death and dying, a taboo subject in our culture.
 They offer a unique opportunity for connection and exposure to our most significant and shared vulnerability – death.

 UQMind successfully combine the two things med students love most: free things and coffee.

 Morning teas are a time for students to catch up with each other and have a break.
 They are also a time to think and have a chat about your current mental health and wellbeing- “How are you looking after yourself today?”

 We provide FREE cold pressed coffee, tea, hot chocolate and snacks!
 Run every few weeks, we hold as many of these events as possible at each clinical school.
 We are hoping to run more at each of the Rural Clinical School sites this year so keep a lookout.

 Our largest and most exciting event was born: BLUE WEEK.
 This consisted of a week-long range of events held for medical students to evaluate both their mental and physical well-being.

 Traditionally held during Mental Health Week in October, Blue Week is an initiative of the Australian Medical Student Association (AMSA) – designed to raise awareness of mental health issues.

-Our symposia are the time and place to talk about some of the big issues effecting medical students and doctors.
+Our symposia are the time and place to talk about some of the big issues affecting medical students and doctors.
 These events get us thinking about the important things we may be neglecting in our day-to-day life.

 We invite a range of interesting speakers to share their interesting and memorable stories.
-Usually held during Blue Week.